Optimism and populism clash in central Europe

 More than 60 percent, except in Germany, said rule of law was at risk.

-And more than half in Hungary, Bulgaria, Poland, and Slovakia believed they would face "negative consequences" if they publicly criticised their government amid "fear of repression", it added.
+And more than half in Hungary, Bulgaria, Poland, and Slovakia "feared" they would face "negative consequences" if they publicly criticised their government, it added.

-The report comes in times of EU sanctions procedures against Hungary and Poland on anti-democratic backsliding.
+The report comes amid EU sanctions procedures against Hungary and Poland on anti-democratic backsliding.

 Hungary has also demonised George Soros, a New York-based billionaire who sponsors OSF, in an antisemitic campaign and expelled a Soros-funded academy, the Central European University, from Budapest.